geniussportsgroup/smartstream-ios-integration/README.md

 func onError(type: String, rawMessage: String)
 ```

+The onMessage type is a string which represents the message type, e.g. "addToBetslip".

+The message parameter contains a dictionary of key-value pairs.
+The selection details are accessed the using the 'selection' key.

 ## Pod Maintenance

 To maintain the pod open the Example/GeniusSportWidgetLoader.xcworkspace.
 Opening the project this way enables you to edit both the pod and the example app in the same project.